SWIMMING

 Athletes with an OCT achieved (but not invited via the OCT due to the quota being reached) may be invited through Universality Places and may be entered in up to two (2) individual events.
 Those athletes who do not have an OCT will be limited to enter one (1) individual event only.

-As outlined in Section C, Athletes Eligibility, only athletes who have participated in the World Aquatics Championships 2023 in Fukuoka and/or in the World Aquatics Championships 2024 in Doha are eligible for Universality Places.
-An athlete entering through Universality will be limited to a maximum of up to two Olympic Games in his/her career provided the athlete is not older than the age of thirty (30) as of 31st December 2024.
+As outlined in Section C, Athletes Eligibility, entering through Universality will be limited to a maximum of up to two Olympic Games in their career or not being older than the age of thirty (30) years as of 1st January 2025.

 NOCs must submit their applications for Universality Places to World Aquatics for approval by 24th June 2024.
 World Aquatics will confirm the Universality Places to NOCs by 3rd July 2024.